Skip to content

 PRODUCTION OR CONSTRUCTION DRAWINGS

-This stage is often missed out by self builders in order to try and save costs.
+This stage is often missed out by self builders to try and save costs.
 However, if you want to be a typical self builder you need to make sure, that you can provide a contractor with as much information as possible.
 It will let them build exactly what you want and eliminate grey areas.

 At this stage you will work closely with your architect, engineer, SAP assessor, contractors and CDM co-ordinator.
 In the beginning, you need to decide which procurement route you are going down.
 Is it going to be a full Self Build, is it going to be project managed or are you going to appoint a main contractor.